SFSteffensen/Master-CV/readme.md

 ## 📦 Output

-Running `just all` generates these PDFs in the root folder:
+Running `just all` generates these PDFs and organizes them:

+**PDFs uploaded to Cloudflare R2 (from `pdf-output/` directory):**

 - `Sebastian-Steffensen-Resume-EN.pdf`
 - `Sebastian-Steffensen-Resume-DA.pdf`
 - `Sebastian-Steffensen-CV-EN.pdf`
 - `Sebastian-Steffensen-CV-DA.pdf`

+**Cover letters (local compilation only - stay in root directory):**

+- `Sebastian-Steffensen-CoverLetter-EN.pdf` (via `just cover-letter-en`)
+- `Sebastian-Steffensen-CoverLetter-DA.pdf` (via `just cover-letter-da`)

+### 🚀 GitHub Actions Workflow

+The automated workflow only uploads files from the `pdf-output/` directory to Cloudflare R2.
+Cover letters are intentionally excluded from automated uploads to maintain privacy and allow for customization per application.

 ## 🙏 Credits